Skip to main content

 The Architecture of Your Privacy

 The legal protections extend beyond a single law, creating a comprehensive safeguard.
-The (ADA) and the (GINA) add further layers of security.
+The Americans with Disabilities Act (ADA) and the Genetic Information Nondiscrimination Act (GINA) add further layers of security.
 The ADA permits employers to offer voluntary wellness programs that may include medical examinations.

 GINA provides a specialized and equally important form of protection.
 It specifically prohibits employers and health insurers from discriminating against individuals based on their genetic information.
 This law recognizes the predictive power of genetic data and preemptively blocks its use in decisions about hiring, firing, or promotions.

-If a includes a that touches upon family medical history, GINA dictates that your participation, and any incentives tied to it, cannot be contingent on you disclosing that genetic information.
+If a wellness program includes a health risk assessment that touches upon family medical history, GINA dictates that your participation, and any incentives tied to it, cannot be contingent on you disclosing that genetic information.
 These laws work in concert, each addressing a different facet of your health profile to build a robust wall of privacy.

 What Is Being Measured and Why It Matters